Introduction

 Interpret Normal ECG Results: Key Components and Their Significance

-- Automated ECG evaluation: Streamlines the analysis process.
+- Automation: Streamlines the analysis process.

 These features collectively improve the efficiency of ECG analysis, allowing for timely and accurate cardiac diagnostics.